 - Scoop out the batter and add to a lined muffin tray, filling each spot about 3/4 of the way up.

 - Bake for 18-25 minutes or until a toothpick comes out clean.

 The egg can be subbed for a flax egg.
 To make the flax egg combine 1 tbsp ground flax seeds with 2.5 tbsp water.
 Set aside for 10 minutes to thicken.

-Keywords: gluten free banana chocolate chip muffins, banana chocolate chip muffins, banana muffins, gluten free muffins
+Keywords: gluten free banana muffins, banana chocolate chip muffins, banana muffins, gluten free muffins